Junior Leagues of New Jersey State Public Affairs Committee

 The Junior League in New Jersey

-Since its founding in 1901 by social activist Mary Harriman, The Junior League has evolved into one of the oldest, largest, and most effective women’s volunteer organizations in the world, encompassing more than 125,000 women in over 290 Leagues in four countries.
-For more than a century, The Junior League has been on the forefront of social reform, identifying problems—pollution, illiteracy, domestic violence, foster children without a safety net—and finding solutions.
-All Junior Leagues are members of the Association of Junior Leagues International.
+Since its founding in 1901 by social activist Mary Harriman, the Junior League has grown into one of the oldest, largest, and most impactful women’s volunteer organizations in the world.
+Today, it comprises over 125,000 women across more than 290 Leagues in four countries.
+For over a century, the Junior League has been at the forefront of social reform, addressing critical issues such as pollution, illiteracy, domestic violence, and supporting foster children in need of a safety net.

-New Jersey is home to eight Junior Leagues and over 1400 Junior League members:
+New Jersey is home to eight Junior Leagues and over 1,400 Junior League members:

 • Bergen County